MarcoCode/CV/README.md

 ## Marco Bagnasco

-I have always been split between a keen interest for music/communication and an innate passion for technology.
-After relocating to London, and completing a BA, I started helping with the management of a private Music School.
+Technology has always been a part of my life.
+After relocating to London, and completing a BA, I realised that coding was the essential skill I was missing.
+I am now committed to become the best developer I can be.
 In the future I see the possibility to teach and use technology as a mean to enhance human expression and communication.
-I am available to hire as a junior developer.

 ## Skills